Lung cancer: Introduction

 Symptoms of lung cancer can be similar to other conditions, such as chronic obstructive pulmonary disease, bronchitis and asthma.
 Symptoms can also vary between individuals with lung cancer.

 Unfortunately, lung cancer often produces no symptoms in its earliest stages, when it is more treatable.
-Symptoms may not occur for a decade or more after lung ...more symptoms »
+Symptoms may not occur for a decade or more after lung cancer has begun growing. ...more symptoms »

 Lung cancer: Treatments